OpenSettings/open-settings-docs/docs/v1/index.md

 ## 🏗 Configuring OpenSettings

 OpenSettings can run in two modes: **Provider** or **Consumer**.
 Choose the appropriate configuration based on your application’s role.
-For more information check out the [Consumer vs Provider](docs/introduction.md#consumer-vs-provider-what-do-they-mean)
+For more information check out the [Consumer vs Provider](docs/introduction.md#consumer-vs-provider-what-do-they-mean) comparison.

 ### 🔹 Provider Configuration